 If you suddenly start getting pop-ups and have recently installed an app, the app you just installed is the likely culprit.
 You should waste no time in uninstalling it (and giving it a bad review in the Play Store while you’re at it).

 That failing, you might just need to go through a process of elimination where you uninstall potential apps one by one and check at which point the pop-ups stop appearing.

-This article was first published in August 2015 and was updated in April 2018.
+This post was first published in Aug 2015 and was updated in Nov 2018.